 - Volunteers’ time helping with the project where the volunteer is providing a service or is performing work required by the project such as meeting preparation, clerical assistance, technical assistance, field work such as watershed inventory and water quality monitoring, stream cleanups/field days/tours, project administration, data/information review, writing and review of watershed plans and project reports, cost share program development, and cost share application review.

-- Mileage to & from meetings or other events as described above.
+- Mileage to and from meetings or other events as described above.
 Mileage costs may be counted as match according to the grantee’s standard operating procedures for mileage reimbursement - generally based on local, State or Federal rates.
 Rates may not exceed the current Federal reimbursement rate.

 - Speakers at presentations and their travel time, hotel expenses and per diem if applicable.